salvalcantara/pid-tuning-bda58/src/pages/index.md

           The IMC design philosophy, sometimes called Lambda Tuning in the PID context, is very popular within the control community.
-How does the proposed method compare to the standard IMC?
+How does the proposed method compare to standard IMC?
 In particular, this chapter presents an interpretation of the proposed sensitivity weight in terms of IMC filters.
 To make the analogy closer, the design is reformulated using the H2 norm.
       - content: >
           ### PID design as a Weighted Sensitivity Problem